The Systems Knowledge Base contains helpful guides for accessing and utilizing computing resources provided by the college.

 Staff & Faculty

-Additional documentation for Staff and Faculty can be found in the CCIS Administrative Manual.
-Please us the link below to access the manual in our wiki using your CCIS Username and Password to log in.
+Additional documentation for Staff and Faculty can be found in the Khoury Administrative Manual.
+Please us the link below to access the manual in our wiki using your Khoury Username and Password to log in.

-These knowledge base articles provide information for obtaining software available to your CCIS account.
+These knowledge base articles provide information for obtaining software available to your Khoury account.

 These knowledge base articles describe how to work with our central printing service from various operating systems: